What’s newGlobal Highlights

 Overall call

-• Petty theft in crowded areas.
+• Petty theft in crowded tourist spots

-• Scams targeting tourists.
+• Scams targeting foreign visitors

 How to travel it safely

-• Learn basic local phrases for communication.
+• Learn basic local phrases to aid communication.

-Emergency: Use local emergency number; in EU dial 112.
+Emergency: If injured, call local emergency number; in Indonesia dial 112.

 Send feedback / Suggest a hidden gem